Tichu78/cloud-netconfig/README.md

 EC2 or `make install-azure` to install on Azure.
 Then reload the udev rules by running `udevadm control -R`.
-Afterwards add **cloud-netconfig** to the variable **NETCONFIG__MODULES__ORDER** in `/etc/sysconfig/network/config` and restart networking (`systemctl restart wicked.serice` on SLE 12 or recent openSUSE distributions).
+Afterwards add **cloud-netconfig** to the variable **NETCONFIG__MODULES__ORDER** in `/etc/sysconfig/network/config` and restart networking (`systemctl restart wicked.service` on SLE 12 or recent openSUSE distributions).

 ### Mode of Operation